Effects of Pornography on Relationships

 Steps Toward Change

 While the negative impact on relationships can be challenging to overcome, healing is possible.
-It is first essential that an individual want to make the steps toward recovery.
-Others may encourage steps toward change, but only the user can ultimately make the transformation (Landau, Garrett & Webb, 2008).
+It is first essential that an individual wants to make the steps toward recovery.
+Others may encourage steps toward change, but only the user can ultimately make the transformation (Landau et al., 2008).
 Without internal motivation, change will likely be superficial or short-lived.
 Second, the user must implement strategies to strengthen motivation to quit pornography.
-Some of these may include:
+Some strategies may include:

 - Become aware and understand how pornography creates problems.
-For individuals struggling with the addiction, it may be important to set aside time to honestly evaluate the impact of past pornography and possible future outcomes to strengthen their resolve to change.
-For partners, an open conversation about the negative effects may be helpful (Corley & Schneider, 2002; Zitzman & Butler, 2005).
+For individuals struggling with addiction, it may be important to set aside time to honestly evaluate the impact of past pornography and possible future outcomes to strengthen their resolve to change.
+For partners, an open conversation about the negative effects may be helpful (Hawkins, 2022; Zitzman & Butler, 2005).
 While it is a difficult topic to approach, both partners should have time to express how the pornography usage makes them feel without interruption and judgment from the other person.
-If the conversation begins to turn into an argument, partners can agree to take a break and come back to the topic after anger and frustration have subsided.
+If the conversation turns into an argument, partners can agree to take a break and return to the topic after anger and frustration have subsided.

 - Re-evaluate and identify values to provide motivation for change.
-Individuals who take time to reflect on their values, beliefs, and goals, as well as how they want to be viewed by themselves and others may result in motivation to change (Young, 2001, 2008).
+Individuals who take time to reflect on their values, beliefs, and goals and how they want to be viewed by themselves and others may be motivated to change (Young, 2001, 2008).

 - Face the fears of what life would be like without pornography.
 There is usually a reason why individuals choose to use pornography in the first place, so removing this habit from their lives may be challenging (Young 2001, 2008).
 Identifying and admitting specific fears about quitting pornography is an important step in ultimately resolving those fears.